 Topics and series.
-This historical marker is listed in these topic lists: Industry & Commerce • Notable Events.
+This historical marker is listed in these topic lists: Industry & Commerce • Notable Events • Science & Medicine.
 In addition, it is included in the Wisconsin Historical Society series list.
-A significant historical month for this entry is February 1945.
+A significant historical month for this entry is February 1862.

 Location.
-43° 34.031′ N, 91° 13.733′ W. Marker is near Genoa, Wisconsin, in Vernon County.
-Marker is on Great River Road (State Highway 35) 0.3 miles south of Main Street (State Highway 56), on the left when traveling south.
-Marker is at a highway pull-off.
+Marker is missing.
+It was located near 43° 33.591′ N, 91° 13.798′ W. Marker was near Genoa, Wisconsin, in Vernon County.
+Marker could be reached from Great River Road (State Highway 35) 0.8 miles south of Main Street (State Highway 56), on the right when traveling south.
 Touch for map.
-Marker is in this post office area: Genoa WI 54632, United States of America.
+Marker was in this post office area: Genoa WI 54632, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on October 24, 2020.
-It was originally submitted on October 15, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,098 times since then and 67 times this year.
-Last updated on October 2, 2010, by William J. Toman of Green Lake, Wisconsin.
-Photos: 1, 2, 3. submitted on October 15, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on October 23, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 1,264 times since then and 37 times this year.
+Photos: 1, 2. submitted on November 3, 2009.
+3. submitted on October 23, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.